 I don’t travel anywhere without an umbrella.
 Just the feeling of a little drizzle on my face while walking through Melbourne’s city streets will almost always mean more threatening drops are on their way.

-I also buy umbrellas from a discount shop so I only pay a few dollars.
-The umbrella keeps me dry and I’m not going to be too tearful if I happen to lose or break it.
+I also buy umbrellas from a discount shop, so I only pay a few dollars.
+The umbrella keeps me dry, and I’m not going to be too tearful if I lose or break it.

 I’m addicted to scarves because of their versatility.
-I wear scarves almost every day during a Melbourne winter and any day when I’m travelling.
-They keep me warm or shaded from the sun; they keep me prepared and they make me look good.
+I wear scarves almost every day during a Melbourne winter and any day when I’m traveling.
+They keep me warm or shaded from the sun; they keep me prepared, and they make me look good.

-I also pack a lighter, dressier scarf to accessorise simple black items of clothing I wear out to dinner or for special occasions while on the road.
-Not only do scarves keep me warm, they can keep me modest by covering up my upper body area and they keep my head covered if I’m visiting a place of worship.
+I also pack a lighter, dressier scarf to accessorize simple black items of clothing I wear out to dinner or for special occasions while on the road.
+Scarves keep me warm, but they can also keep me modest by covering up my upper body area, and they keep my head covered if I’m visiting a place of worship.

 My cotton scarf also doubled up as an emergency towel during a dip in The Nile in Egypt a couple of years ago when my usual towel was wet and festering away in my suitcase.
-If you’re worried about a lack of space in your day-bag, then you can always wear a scarf around your neck.
+If you’re worried about a lack of space in your day bag, you can always wear a scarf around your neck.

-My scarf was covering the bulge but made it look like I was pregnant!
+My scarf covered the bulge but made it look like I was pregnant!

-Alternatively, you can buy a scarf in a country you’re visiting and take back a beautiful, and useful, reminder of your trip.
-I’m now proud to say I have a scarf purchased from the start of the Silk Road in Xi’an, China, and one which was purchased towards the end of this ancient trade route in Damascus, Syria.
+Alternatively, you can buy a scarf in a country you’re visiting and take back a beautiful and useful reminder of your trip.
+I’m now proud to say I have a scarf purchased from the start of the Silk Road in Xi’an, China, and one purchased towards the end of this ancient trade route in Damascus, Syria.
 I always receive comments on my exotic scarves when I return home.

 You may also like: Aleppo, Syria: Tradition Of Eating Five Apples

 Many Australians will tell you about this simple saying from their childhood.
-Back in the 1980s we endured the Slip, Slop, Slap campaign in order to protect us from skin cancer.
+Back in the 1980s, we endured the Slip, Slop, Slap campaign to protect us from skin cancer.

 It’s simple – slip on a shirt, slop on sunscreen and slap on a hat.

-Despite Melbourne’s cold and dreary weather it can get very hot in summer.
+Despite Melbourne’s cold and dreary weather, it can get scorching in summer.
 And as much as Melbourne is famous for its rain, Australia is famous for being one of the driest countries on the planet.

-If I do get sunburnt, I [easyazon_link keywords=”aloe vera gel” locale=”US” tag=”tbelles-20″]apply aloe vera gel[/easyazon_link] to affected areas; it’s great for taking away the redness and soreness.
+If I get sunburnt, I apply aloe vera to affected areas; it’s great for taking away the redness and soreness.